addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 - Two Instances that will act as Web Servers.
 - One Instance that will act a Jumpbox.
-- A Subnet for each Web Server, each in a different Availability Zone.
+- A Subnet for each Web Server, each in a different Availability Zone (10.0.0.0/24 and 10.0.1.0/24)
-- A Subnet for the Jumpbox.
+- A Subnet for the Jumpbox (10.0.100.0/24)
 - A Security Group for the jumpbox that allows **SSH** from anywhere (0.0.0.0/0).

 Specific to Application Load-balancer

+- A Security Group for the Web Servers that allows **SSH** from the Jumpbox Subnet and **HTTP** from anywhere in the VPC (10.0.0.0/16)

+- A Security Group for the load-balancer that allows **HTTP** from anywhere (0.0.0.0/0)

+Specific to Network Load-balancer

-- A Security Group for the Web Servers, when
+- A Security Group for the Web Servers that allows **SSH** from the Jumpbox Subnet and **HTTP** from anywhere (0.0.0.0/0)

 The following section only shows the resources and resources parameters that have significant differences from previous Templates.